NYU CS-GY 6923 Machine Learning

 7. 10/18 Midterm Exam

 Midterm will take first half of lecture.
-Second half will be a select topic, TBA.
+Second half will be a short lecture on Differential Privacy in machine learning.

-8. 10/25 Introduction to Learning Theory, the PAC model
+8. 10/25 Stochastic gradient descent, introduction to learning theory and the PAC model

 Beyond Linear Methods